-Baked Chicken Breast Marinade
+1. Baked Marinated Chicken

-Once you have marinated your chicken for two to eight hours, it is time to cook.
-Baking your marinated chicken is one of the healthiest ways to ensure it is tasty and juicy.
-Before baking, remember to drain your chicken of the marinade and lie your chicken in a lightly greased baking dish.
+Once you have marinated your chicken for two to eight hours, it's time to cook.
+Baking your marinated chicken is one fuss-free way to do it and ensure it comes out tasty and juicy.
+Here's how to bake marinated chicken:

 - Lightly spray the foil with nonstick olive oil to prevent the chicken from adhering to the foil.

 - Once your grill is heated, place the cooking rack on the lowest setting.

 - Place your chicken on the rack and close the lid to your grill.